 Beepa is a captive born cassowary moved to Australia Zoo at three years of age.
 As far as a cassowary goes, we consider Beepa to be quite placid.
 We are hopefully the female cassowaries will appreciate his easy going nature as much as we do!

 Rocky was named after the Rockhampton Zoo.
 He has been at Australia Zoo since 2002 and is a very important member of our Endangered Species Breeding Program for cassowaries.
-We have paired him up with our largest, most impressive and of course, absolutely beautiful female cassowary we call Stomp.
-Their positive behaviour has us very excited and very hopeful this breeding season will be a successful one!
+We have paired him up with a most impressive and of course, absolutely beautiful female cassowary we call Babinda.
+Their positive behaviour has us very excited and very hopeful of a successful breeding season!

 Stomp!
 Her name says it all!
 If this lady got hold of you, you'd be in big trouble.
 This long legged beauty has been with us since 1992.
 Stomp certainly seems to have a soft spot for Rocky and we hope by the end of the breeding season, we will have a story to tell!